Kodotautas/Data-Engineering/9_Gemini_Pro_translator_in_BigQuery/README.md

 Where:
 `vl-data-learn` - dataset,
 `vertex-ai` - model name,
-`eu.vertex-connection` - region & connection name
+`eu.vertex-connection` - dataset region & connection name

 For the purpose of test Gemini as translator I used Lithuania traffic violations dataset where need translate laws names to english.